Yelin Lapidot Holdings Management Ltd. Invests $2.87 Million in Ormat Technologies, Inc. (NYSE:ORA)

-Yelin Lapidot Holdings Management Ltd. bought a new position in shares of Ormat Technologies, Inc. (NYSE:ORA – Free Report) in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm bought 41,020 shares of the energy company’s stock, valued at approximately $2,868,000.
-Yelin Lapidot Holdings Management Ltd. owned about 0.07% of Ormat Technologies as of its most recent filing with the Securities and Exchange Commission.
+Yelin Lapidot Holdings Management Ltd. purchased a new position in Ormat Technologies, Inc. (NYSE:ORA – Free Report) during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund purchased 41,020 shares of the energy company’s stock, valued at approximately $2,868,000.
+Yelin Lapidot Holdings Management Ltd. owned 0.07% of Ormat Technologies as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds also recently modified their holdings of ORA.
-US Bancorp DE lifted its stake in shares of Ormat Technologies by 10.5% during the 1st quarter.
-US Bancorp DE now owns 3,963 shares of the energy company’s stock worth $324,000 after buying an additional 375 shares during the last quarter.
-AlphaCrest Capital Management LLC acquired a new stake in shares of Ormat Technologies during the 1st quarter worth about $360,000.
-Bank of Montreal Can lifted its stake in shares of Ormat Technologies by 2.5% during the 1st quarter.
-Bank of Montreal Can now owns 14,424 shares of the energy company’s stock worth $1,150,000 after buying an additional 355 shares during the last quarter.
-MetLife Investment Management LLC increased its position in Ormat Technologies by 57.7% during the first quarter.
-MetLife Investment Management LLC now owns 24,095 shares of the energy company’s stock worth $1,972,000 after acquiring an additional 8,812 shares during the period.
-Finally, BlackRock Inc. increased its position in Ormat Technologies by 0.5% during the first quarter.
-BlackRock Inc. now owns 4,650,385 shares of the energy company’s stock worth $380,541,000 after acquiring an additional 20,844 shares during the period.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of ORA.
+US Bancorp DE lifted its position in shares of Ormat Technologies by 10.5% in the 1st quarter.
+US Bancorp DE now owns 3,963 shares of the energy company’s stock worth $324,000 after purchasing an additional 375 shares during the period.
+AlphaCrest Capital Management LLC acquired a new position in shares of Ormat Technologies during the 1st quarter valued at $360,000.
+Bank of Montreal Can lifted its position in shares of Ormat Technologies by 2.5% during the 1st quarter.
+Bank of Montreal Can now owns 14,424 shares of the energy company’s stock valued at $1,150,000 after acquiring an additional 355 shares during the period.
+MetLife Investment Management LLC lifted its position in shares of Ormat Technologies by 57.7% during the 1st quarter.
+MetLife Investment Management LLC now owns 24,095 shares of the energy company’s stock valued at $1,972,000 after acquiring an additional 8,812 shares during the period.
+Finally, BlackRock Inc. lifted its position in shares of Ormat Technologies by 0.5% during the 1st quarter.
+BlackRock Inc. now owns 4,650,385 shares of the energy company’s stock valued at $380,541,000 after acquiring an additional 20,844 shares during the period.
 Institutional investors and hedge funds own 88.24% of the company’s stock.

 Ormat Technologies Announces Dividend

-The business also recently declared a quarterly dividend, which was paid on Wednesday, December 6th.
-Investors of record on Wednesday, November 22nd were issued a dividend of $0.12 per share.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, December 6th.
+Stockholders of record on Wednesday, November 22nd were paid a $0.12 dividend.
+The ex-dividend date of this dividend was Tuesday, November 21st.
 This represents a $0.48 annualized dividend and a dividend yield of 0.69%.
-The ex-dividend date of this dividend was Tuesday, November 21st.
-Ormat Technologies’s dividend payout ratio (DPR) is presently 26.37%.
+Ormat Technologies’s payout ratio is 26.37%.

 Ormat Technologies, Inc engages in the geothermal and recovered energy power business in the United States, Indonesia, Kenya, Turkey, Chile, Guadeloupe, Guatemala, Ethiopia, New Zealand, Honduras, and internationally.
 It operates through three segments: Electricity, Product, and Energy Storage.
 The Electricity segment develops, builds, owns, and operates geothermal, solar photovoltaic, and recovered energy-based power plants; and sells electricity.